Key info

 What you need to apply, renew or replace

-- complete an application form (PDF, 189KB) - the statutory declaration section must be signed in front of a Service Tasmania customer service officer.
+- complete an application form (PDF, 217KB).
+You must sign the statutory declaration section in front of a Service Tasmania customer service consultant.

 - provide proof of identity